AbuBakr-S/js-and-the-dom-notes/README.md

 }
 ```

+Key points about this loop:
+- No longer Tracking the Counter
+- No longer Watching the Exit Condition
+- Using an Index to Access Values
+- Can get you into trouble when adding methods to an array / object because this loops over all enumerable properties.

 ## Example of Loops - `for...of`
+This is used to loop over any type of data that is iterable.

 ```
 const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];